 - Dead animals

-Have a think about this- in gardens there are many grubs and caterpillars which will ruin a flourishing vegetable garden.
-Queen wasps can live on aphids and mite and also the larval stages of many moths, midges and flies, making them really good pest controllers in themselves!
+Think about this- in gardens; there are many grubs and caterpillars which will ruin a flourishing vegetable garden.
+Queen wasps can live on aphids and mite and also the larval stages of many moths, midges and flies, making them excellent pest controllers in themselves!

-Hunting other insects is what she is up to.
+Hunting other insects is what she does.
 And this is the real reason for a wasp’s mighty stingers.
-They weren’t just born to make human lives miserable by hurting you a little bt when they sting you.
+They weren’t just born to make human lives miserable by hurting you a little bit when they sting you.
 Their stingers are well designed for immobilising other insects and larvae.
 The wasp stinger is made like this- They have two little bards on the end of their pointy bum, that look much like an uneven set of tweezers.
-The longer barb is for holding their prey still and the shorter barb is the one that injects venom.
+The longer barb is for holding their prey still, and the shorter barb is the one that injects venom.
 A wasp sting is a really well-designed bit of kit that is quite deadly when used against other insects.

 It is around about this time that we get our first call-outs for wasps.
 The queen wasps are busy in unfamiliar territory and can stray into people’s houses.
 Either that or they have been quietly hibernating in your loft and are just emerging into the sunlight as the weather warms up.

-They look bigger than worker wasps, sometime significantly so.
-They are about a cigarette’s width longer than a normal wasp and the have a pointier stinger.
-Naturally people see them and think, “oh god, I’ve got hornets!!!”
+They look bigger than worker wasps, sometimes significantly so.
+They are about a cigarette’s width longer than a normal wasp, and they have a pointier stinger.
+Naturally, people see them and think, “oh god, I’ve got hornets!!!”
 Mostly just an open window and some gentle encouragement is all a queen needs.
 They are really quite nice if you treat them right.
 Obviously, do not try this if you are allergic.
 Get someone to help you out.

-If the queen wasp is able to go about her day without getting caught up in someone’s living room then she will take food back to the nest for her first batch of larvae.
+If the queen wasp can go about her day without getting caught up in someone’s living room, then she will take food back to the nest for her first batch of larvae.

-Some solitary wasps have a rather goulish method of immobilising other insects and then sealing them inside the hexagonal cells of the nest with the grubs.
-In this way the grub can slowly consume the trapped insect.
+Some solitary wasps have a rather ghoulish method of immobilising other insects and then sealing them inside the hexagonal cells of the nest with the grubs.
+In this way, the grub can slowly consume the trapped insect.
 Imagine that!
 Waking inside a dark cell with a giant maggot that slowly eats you.
 It probably doesn’t bear thinking about.

-Once the workers have taken over, her abdomen becomes wuite swollen with new eggs.
-She becomes so heavy that she loses the ability to fly and now, she will not go outside again.
+Once the workers have taken over, her abdomen becomes quite swollen with new eggs.
+She becomes so heavy that she loses the ability to fly, and now, she will not go outside again.